Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/test-helpers.md

 # Testing your app

-This package exports two helper methods through `@shopify/shopify-api/test-helpers` to simplify end-to-end testing: `setUpValidSession()` and `setUpValidRequest()`.
-These methods can be used together to fake authorization during integration testing or end-to-end testing. `setUpValidSession()` creats a fake session, and `setUpValidRequest()` modifies Requests so that this package authorizes them against the fake session.
+This package exports two helper methods through `@shopify/shopify-api/test-helpers` to simplify integration testing and local end-to-end testing: `setUpValidSession()` and `setUpValidRequest()`.
+These methods can be used together to fake authorization. `setUpValidSession()` creats a fake session, and `setUpValidRequest()` modifies Requests so that this package authorizes them against the fake session.

 ## setUpValidSession()